-SQL*Plus is a general purpose utility used for running SQL commands and PL/SQL blocks, perform database administration, and so on.
+SQL*Plus is a general purpose utility used, to run SQL commands and PL/SQL blocks, perform database administration, and so on.
 This chapter describes how you use SQL*Plus under BS2000/OSD.
 It supplements the SQL*Plus User's Guide and Reference with information about the following topics:

-The following sections describe how to run SQL*Plus under BS2000/OSD:
+The following sections describe how to run SQL*Plus using BS2000/OSD:

-For restrictions related to using SQL*Plus, refer to the section, Known Problems, Restrictions, and Workarounds in Oracle Database Installation and Administration Guide for Fujitsu BS2000/OSD.
+For restrictions related to using SQL*Plus, see section Known Problems, Restrictions, and Workarounds in Oracle Database Installation and Administration Guide for Fujitsu BS2000/OSD.

 There are two startup files for SQL*Plus:

 LOGIN.SQL, which is designed for local and individual use.